Home Help for families Information & Advice Health & medical information Common concerns Flu and RSV Respiratory syncytial virus (RSV)

 The virus enters the windpipe and makes its way down to the smallest airways in the lungs (bronchioles).
 The infection causes inflammation or swelling in the small airways and excess mucous.

-Swelling can narrow and block the child’s airways so it is harder for them to breath.
+Swelling can narrow and block the child’s airways so it is harder for them to breathe.
 Babies and young children have small, underdeveloped airways, so they are more likely to get bronchiolitis.

 Early symptoms usually appear a few days after becoming infected and are like a common cold, such as a blocked or runny nose, cough or slightly high temperature.
 Symptoms can appear worrying and usually get worse between the third and fifth day before gradually improving.
 Symptoms may include: